CIMA vs MBA – What Suits You More?

 - CIMA vs MBA Infographics

-- What is Chartered Institute of Management Accountants (CIMA) qualification?
+- What is the Chartered Institute of Management Accountants (CIMA) qualification?

-- What is Masters of Business Administration (MBA)?
+- What is the Master of Business Administration (MBA)?

 - Key Differences – CIMA vs MBA

 Let us understand the difference between these two streams with the help of CIMA vs. MBA infographics.

 CIMA vs MBA – Comparative Table

 |The Chartered Institute of Management Accountants (CIMA), UK, manages and controls the exams.